BlazeIsClone/a41sl/README.md

 # **All For One Bot**

-All For One Bot is a free and open source solution to your server managing, built with quality in mind.
-Our goal is to cover as many functionalities and niches as possible, while still maintaining quality.
-This project is still under developement.
-If You run into any issues please feel free to let me know im happy to help you out.
+All For One Bot is an open source solution for your discord server management and entertainment.
+My goal is to cover as many functionalities and niches as possible, while still maintaining usability and code readability.
+This project is currently under development and if you are planing to implement right now you might have to make minor adjustments to the code.
+In the future im planing to make intergration seamless and provide detailed documentation.
+If You run into any issues please feel free to let me know in the discussion or create a new issue.

 Join our discord server ➡️ [All For One SL](https://discord.gg/UstfHPG)